 - 50g desiccated coconut

-If using powder sugar and cornflour, whisk the two together to remove any lumps.
+- COAT THE MARSHMALLOWS: If using powdered sugar and cornflour, whisk the two together to remove any lumps.
 When the marshmallow has set, sprinkle a little of the powder over the surface and smooth it across with a brush or your hands.
 Lift the marshmallow out of the dish onto a chopping board and gently pull the paper away from the sides, dusting with the powder to stop it sticking where necessary.
 Flip the marshmallow over and remove the paper.

 I have tested this recipe with both powdered gelatine and gold leaf gelatine.
 They both work perfectly, you may find one or the other easier to come by in your country.